wiredcraft-ops/role-wcl-strongloop/README.md

 Note:

-For each config, `update` means if deploy this instance at this run.
+* For each config, `update` means if deploy this instance at this run.
+* For each config, `name` should be unique, it will be used as identifier when deploying with strongloop.

 ```
 ---